6a74/WealthOptimizer/README.md

 ### `graph.py`

-The `graph.py` utility is meant to help you determine how long to wait before start deferring taxes via pre-tax contributions, rather than Roth contributions.
+The `graph.py` utility is meant to help you determine how long to wait before starting to defer taxes via pre-tax contributions, rather make than Roth contributions.
 The lines represent your total assets (estate) after taxes at death.
 The goal is to maximize this value.
 The higher (vertically) the line the better.
 It should be noted that lines (interest rates) are independent from one another.
 The total assets will be vary widely between different interest rates.
 The lines are normalized to fit between 0.0 and 1.0 so they can be easily compared.

 ```
 ./source/graph.py